-February 2017 has seen Network Rail lose a legal case brought against them as a result of allowing Japanese knotweed to spread from their land onto the claimants neighbouring private property in Maesteg, South Wales.
+February 2017 saw Network Rail lose a legal case brought against them as a result of allowing Japanese knotweed to spread from their land onto the claimants neighbouring private property in Maesteg, South Wales.
 The court ruled that the claimant had suffered a loss of enjoyment (loss of amenity use) and devaluation of the property due to the presence of knotweed.
 Network Rail are now set to pay the claimant a monetary sum to cover these losses and provide a treatment programme with guarantee for the knotweed.

 This ruling may become a landmark case for issues of knotweed encroachment and could have huge implications for Network Rail.
 It is reputed that 1/3 of land in the UK is neighboured by Network Rail land (which can unwittingly serve as a corridor for the spread of this invasive weed) that could leave them facing claims totalling many millions of pounds.

 If you believe you are the victim of encroachment by knotweed from an adjacent property (such as network rail property) you can pursue the landowner and sue for damages.
 Japanese Knotweed Ltd can help you and suggest the following course of action:

 - Ask us to visit the property and undertake a specialist survey so that we can confirm whether or not knotweed is encroaching into your property.
 Our surveys are free (if no knotweed is found, a charge of £120 plus VAT is applied for the report).